redlaserbmBTD/BTDB2_SIMULATOR/README.md

 1. **Simultaneous simulation of eco, farms, and alt-eco:** When given an eco send to use and some arrangement of farms and alt-eco, the simulator accurately tracks the progression of the player's cash and eco over time.
 The results of the simulator are nearly true to the game.
 2. **Easy operation:** Simply input your initial cash and eco, the round to start on, and the purchases you intend to make and the eco flowchart you intend to follow over the course of the match.
 The code runs in one click and delivers results in seconds.
 3. **Complete Farm support:** The simulator supports IMF Loans and Monkeyopolis.
 Also, the simulator supports compound purchases, such as selling into Monkey Wall Street.
-4. **Strategy Comparison:** You can compare multiple different strategies, see how cash and eco progresses over time for each one, and decide what strategy you like better with the \texttt{compareStrategies()} function.
+4. **Strategy Comparison:** You can compare multiple different strategies, see how cash and eco progresses over time for each one, and decide what strategy you like better with the compareStrategies() function.
 5. **Advanced Optimization Potential:** The code's fast run time means that it operates well when used in black-box optimization problems.

 # Feature Requests